 This treatment may be performed by a physician or other medical professional in a hospital, orthopedic clinic, or other medical facility or at first response.

 After identification of the injury and choosing the adjacent digit to be included, a layer of absorbent cotton or gauze is placed between the digits.
 This is done to prevent the breakdown of the skin due to sweat.
-Breakdown may cause ulcers and/ infection.
+The breakdown may cause ulcers and/ infection.

 For buddy wrapping, the bandage is applied over the two digits.
 Be careful not to tighten the bandage.
 A bandage that is two tight creates the risk of cutting off the blood flow to the digit.

-In place of bandage, a non adhesive tape like micropore can also be used.
+In place of the bandage, a nonadhesive tape like micropore can also be used.

 Wrapping may be adjusted in follow-up as needed.

 This procedure should not be done in case of open injuries, tight digital compartments or poor skin condition that would require repeated supervision.

-One the greatest benefit of buddy wrapping is preservation of the movement of rest of digits and hand.
+One of the greatest benefit of buddy wrapping is the preservation of the movement of rest of digits and hand.